ahlashkari/NTLFlowLyzer/README.md

 TODO: update these values:
 ![](https://img.shields.io/github/stars/pandao/editor.md.svg) ![](https://img.shields.io/github/forks/pandao/editor.md.svg) ![](https://img.shields.io/github/tag/pandao/editor.md.svg) ![](https://img.shields.io/github/release/pandao/editor.md.svg) ![](https://img.shields.io/github/issues/pandao/editor.md.svg)

-The NLFlowLyzer is an open source tool that generates Biflows of netwrok-layer from pcap files, and extracts features from these flows.
+As part of the Universal User Profiling (UUP), NLFlowLyzer is a Python open-source project to extract network layer features from a TCP-based network traffic for Anomaly Profiling (AP).

-NLFlowLyzer is a network-layer traffic flow generator.
-It can be used to generate bidirectional flows, where the first packet determines the forward (source to destination) and backward (destination to source) directions, hence the statistical time-related features can be calculated separately in the forward and backward directions.
+NLFlowLyzer is generating bidirectional flows from a TCP-based network traffic, where the first packet determines the forward (source to destination) and backward (destination to source) directions, hence the statistical time-related features can be calculated separately in the forward and backward directions.
 Additional functionalities include, selecting features from the list of existing features, adding new features, and controlling the duration of flow timeout.

-NOTE: TCP flows are usually terminated upon connection teardown (by FIN packet) while UDP flows are terminated by a flow timeout.
+NOTE: TCP flows are usually terminated upon connection teardown (by FIN or RST packet) while UDP flows are terminated by a flow timeout.
 The flow timeout value can be assigned arbitrarily by the individual scheme e.g., 600 seconds for both TCP and UDP.

 # Table of Contents